Turks see art as good investment but also path to prestige

 The Sakip Sabanci Museum, owned by the Sabanci family, opened in Istanbul in 2002.
 Two years later, the Eczacibasi family launched the Istanbul Museum of Modern Art, followed by Suna and Inan Kirac Foundation’s Pera Museum in 2005.

-The launch of Istanbul’s International Contemporary Art Exhibition, known as the Istanbul Biennial, in 1987 introduced many once-skeptical Turks to contemporary forms of painting and sculpture.
+The launch of Istanbul’s International Contemporary Art Exhibition, known as the Istanbul Biennial, in 1987 introduced many once-sceptical Turks to contemporary forms of painting and sculpture.

 But it was the opening of the Istanbul Modern - Turkey’s first modern art museum - nine years ago that really changed the scene by creating a space for contemporary artists that combined permanent and temporary exhibitions, a photography gallery and educational and social programs.